psychemedia/finn-resources/src/finn_leadership_fianna.md

 "The kings of Ireland, and Red Cith with his magicians."

-"I will imdertake the defence," said Fionn.
+"I will undertake the defence," said Fionn.

 And on that, the kings and magicians who were present bound themselves to the fulfilment of the bargain.